ndgsghdj/2024-Notes/History/Notes/03-03-Japan_under_Militarist_Rule.md

 ### From 1935…

-- The military controlled government conducted a campaign of “electoral purification” which it claimed aimed to remove corrupt practices in the government
+- The military controlled government conducted a campaign of "electoral purification” which it claimed aimed to remove corrupt practices in the government
     - In truth, it was aimed at individuals and groups who held views that the military government found unacceptable (e.g. socialism and communism)
 - With the military increasingly in control, the political parties and even elections became less important
     - Few Japanese bothered to vote